MessiahiSeek/iSeek/README.md

 # iSeek

+### What is iSeek?
-### iSeek is an app designed to assist the blind, it provides  the following  functionality
+iSeek is an app designed to assist the visually impaired with finding items

+### How do I use iSeek??
+As simple as opening the app and pointing the camera!

+### Features
-1. Object detection
+- Object Detection
-2. Chatbot for assistance
-3. Ability to read signs
+- Message page
+- Dark Mode
+- Photo Library
+- Live Streaming
+- Chatbot Services
+- voice recognition

 ### To run the application locally